 Vitamin and mineral supplements cannot replace good eating habits.
 Most people can get all the nutrients their body needs by choosing a variety of foods, in the proportions shown, from the five food groups.

 Some people may need certain supplements.
-Women who are already, or planning to become pregnant need folic acid, and, may need extra iron.
-Elderly people may need extra Vitamin D and/or iron.
+Women who are already, or planning to become pregnant, need folic acid, and may need extra iron.
+Older adults may need additional Vitamin D or iron.
 People should consult a doctor or dietitian if they think they need to take a vitamin or mineral supplement.